St. Joseph Hill Academy

 12th grade Catholic school, located in the Arrochar neighborhood of Staten Island, New York.

 Located on a scenic 14 acre campus (which eponymously stands atop a hill, providing views of the Manhattan skyline), the elementary school is coeducational and serves 500+ students from Pre-K 3 through 8th grade and the high school is all-girls with approximately 400 young women in the 9th through 12th grades.

 The school was founded and is operated by the Daughters of Divine Charity, although the school is independent of the Roman Catholic Archdiocese of New York.

 The schools is accredited by the Middle States Association of Colleges and Schools.

-The elementary school principal is Mr. Lawrence Hansen, the high school principal is Mrs. Maria Molluzzo, and the president is Sr. Mary Coffelt, FDC.
+The elementary school principal is Mr. Lawrence Hansen, the high school principal is Ms. Elizabeth Campbell, and the president is Sr. Mary Coffelt, FDC.

 History

 The school began in March 1919, with the purchase of the 14 acre estate of William Knauth by Reverend Mother M. Kostka Bauer.
 In May of that year, the Daughters of Divine Charity arrived on Staten Island and in the fall inaugurated tutoring classes for a group of twenty-five children who had come to them during the summer.
 These classes led to the institution of the academy.
 During the school's early years, it was also a boarding school.